paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-018-implementation-of-harmonized-tariff-schedule.md

 The Harmonized Tariff Schedule, referred to in subsecs. (a) and (d), is not set out in the Code.
 See Publication of Harmonized Tariff Schedule note set out under [section 1202 of this title](./chapter-004-tariff-act-of-1930.md#section-1202).

 #### Commission Report on Operation of Implementation of Harmonized Tariff Schedule
-Section 1216 of Pub.
-L. 100–418 required Commission, in consultation with other appropriate Federal agencies, to prepare and submit to Congress and President a report regarding operation of subtitle B (§§ 1201–1217) of title I of Pub.
+Pub.
+L. 100–418, title I, § 1216, Aug.
+23, 1988, 102 Stat.
+1163, required Commission, in consultation with other appropriate Federal agencies, to prepare and submit to Congress and President a report regarding operation of subtitle B (§§ 1201–1217) of title I of Pub.
 L. 100–418, during the 12-month period commencing on effective date of Harmonized Tariff Schedule, Jan.
 1, 1989, said report to be submitted to Congress and President before close of 6-month period beginning on day after last day of such 12-month period.

 <a id="section-3006"></a>